Intercountry Adoption

 • The District Social Welfare Office forwards the application, home study, and other paperwork to the Commissioner for Social Welfare for review and approval.

 The competent adoption authority or other authorized entity in Tanzania will review your adoption dossier and, if an appropriate match is found, may provide you with a referral.
-We encourage families to consider consulting with a medical professional and their adoption service provider to understand the needs of the specific child, but you must decide for yourself whether you will be able to meet the needs of, and provide a permanent home for a specific child.
-You must also ultimately adhere to the USCIS’ suitability determination (i.e. typically the Form I-600A approval notice) with respect to the number of children you are approved to adopt and the characteristics of the child(ren) (such as age, gender, nationality, and/or special need, disability, and/or impairment) that you are approved to adopt.
-Learn more about Health Considerations.
+We encourage families to consider consulting with a medical professional and their adoption service provider to understand the needs of the specific child, but you must decide for yourself whether you will be able to meet the needs of and provide a permanent home for a specific child.
+You must also ultimately adhere to the USCIS’ suitability determination (i.e. typically the Form I-600A approval notice) with respect to the number of children you are approved to adopt and the characteristics of the child(ren) (such as age, sex, nationality, and/or special need, disability, and/or impairment) that you are approved to adopt.
+Learn more about Health Considerations

 The child must be eligible to be adopted according to Tanzania’s requirements, as described in the Who Can Be Adopted section.
 The child must also meet the definition of an orphan under U.S. immigration law.